-Jesus the Messiah, died and rose again.
-In chapter 7 of ‘Romans’ the Apostle Paul mentions this fact in the dialogue of his letter; why and it what context?
+In chapter 7 of ‘Romans’ the apostle Paul mentioned the fact that Jesus the Messiah, died and rose again in the dialogue of his letter; why, and in what context?

 In ‘Freed from the law of Sin and Death’, we learned from chapter 6 of ‘Romans’, that the apostle Paul taught, if we were baptized into Messiah, and if our “old man” has died, then we have been set free from our bondage to sin.
 He also said, now that we are slaves of God, and to righteousness, we are not to go back to being slaves to lawlessness; i.e. sin.

 Romans 6:19, 22 19For just as you once presented your members as slaves to impurity and to lawlessness leading to more lawlessness, so now present your members as slaves to righteousness leading to sanctification… 22But now that you have been set free from sin and have become slaves of God, the fruit you get leads to sanctification and its end, eternal life.

 Chapter 6 in context, is discussing the fact that we have been set free from sin, and that through the blood of the Messiah we’ve been “saved“ from sins dominion over us.
 So, should we continue in the sin that required the death of Jesus to save us?
 Should we go back under that bondage, that sin, which Paul called “lawlessness”?
 The apostle Paul said, “By no means!”

 Romans 6:1-2 What shall we say then?
 Are we to continue in sin that grace may abound?
 By no means!
 How can we who died to sin still live in it?